Simon-Says-Chau/rshell/README.md

 #rshell

 This project is a basic shell written in C++ and acts as a pseudo shell.
+It does not fully replicate the processes a basic shell can do, such as the cd command.

 #Bugs: